cloudnative-pg/cloudnative-pg/docs/src/logging.md

 !!!
 Important
     CloudNativePG runs the `CREATE EXTENSION` and
-    `DROP EXTENSION` command in all databases in the cluster that accept connections.
+    `DROP EXTENSION` commands in all databases in the cluster that accept connections.

-Here is an example of a PostgreSQL 13 `Cluster` deployment which will result in `pgaudit` being enabled with the requested configuration:
+This example shows a PostgreSQL 13 `Cluster` deployment that results in `pgaudit` being enabled with the requested configuration:

 ```yaml